 - Drinking OJ this morning?
 Make it a half and half – 1/2 OJ and 1/2 Carrot juice

-When I have a little more time in the morning or the foresight to plan ahead, my Quinoa Breakfast Hash is what I make to bulk up on morning veggies.
+When I have a little more time in the morning or the foresight to plan ahead, this sweet potato breakfast hash is what I make to deliver maximum vegetables to start my day.

 Overflowing with savory roasted vegetables, seasoned with spices and topped with an egg – it might just keep you full until the afternoon.

-Start by roasting some sweet potato and cauliflower.
-Cook the quinoa while they’re roasting.
-Later on you’ll add chopped onion and red pepper as well as kale directly to your sauté pan.
-Experiment with your favorite vegetables and make enough roasted veggies for the week so you can enjoy this quinoa hash every morning!
+Experiment with your favorite vegetables and make enough roasted veggies for the week so you can enjoy this every morning!

 - 2 sweet potatoes chopped & roasted